On operator algebras associated with monomial ideals in noncommuting variables: Introduction

 There are two immediate remarks following these first results.
 First we get an example of a class of subproduct systems whose operator algebras coincide in a non-trivial way with those of a class of C*-correspondences.
-This is quite surprising and contradicts to what was thought in the past, e.g. \cite{Vis12}.
+This is quite surprising and contradicts to what was thought in the past\footnote{After this paper was complete, we were made aware of the paper \cite{AS08}, which considers {\em interacting Fock spaces}.
+Interacting Fock spaces provide a framework that encompasses subproduct systems.
+A major theme in \cite{AS08} was the problem of representing the creation operators on an interacting Fock space by operators on the full Fock module of a C*-correspondence, similar to the way we represent $T$ in $E$ and in $\T_E$. }, e.g. \cite{Vis12}.
 Secondly we get that an appropriate Cuntz-type C*-algebra for a subshift is either $\ca(T)$ or $\ca(T)/\K(\F_X)$ accordingly to the form of the subshift.
-This is again surprising and contradicts Matsumoto's work where $\ca(T)/\K(\F_X)$ is considered \emph{a priori}, e.g. \cite{Mat97}.
+This is again surprising and should be compared to Matsumoto's work where $\ca(T)/\K(\F_X)$ is considered \emph{a priori}, e.g. \cite{Mat97}.

-Our analysis works in parallel with what is known for graphs with sources.
-Before Katsura's work \cite{Kat04} such objects were not tractable and the breakthrough came with the introduction of Katsura's ideal.
-In analogy the new treatment of subshift C*-algebras and the identification of $\O_E$ that we offer here can work effectively to treat general subshifts.
-Furthermore it shows what seems to be the deficiency in the previous works of Matsumoto and Carlsen \cite{Car08, CarMat04, Mat97, Mat98, Mat99}.
-In Section \ref{S: compare} we include a review of a number of constructions, including the previous approaches on subshifts, with which we compare our findings and briefly describe why they are not suitable for our (desirable) objectives.
+Our analysis works in parallel with what is known for graphs with sources which were not tractable before Katsura's work \cite{Kat04}.
+In analogy the new treatment of subshift C*-algebras and the identification of $\O_E$ that we offer here can work effectively to treat general subshifts, that may not satisfy the property (I) of Matsumoto and Carlsen \cite{Car08, CarMat04, Mat97, Mat98, Mat99}.
+In Section \ref{S: compare} we include a review of a number of constructions, including the previous approaches on subshifts, with which we compare our findings.
+On the one hand, we find that our construction differs from ones that have been considered.
+On the other hand, in Section \ref{Ss: OE as a graph algebra}, we show that when $E$ arises from a sofic subshift, $\O_E$ arises via two familiar constructions: it the {\em graph C*-algebra} of the {\em follower set graph of the subshift}.

 In this setting, any structure of $\I$ is tracked via the related $E$.
-We coin an intrinsic dynamical system that gives the encoding defined by
+We define an intrinsic dynamical system that gives the encoding by